Urban fantasy: Film and television

 Works of urban fantasy have been adapted to or have originated in film and television.
-Well-known examples include the 1992 series Highlander and the TV adaptation of Buffy the Vampire Slayer, which is regarded as a seminal work of the genre.
+Aside from popular ghost and horror films from the 1930s-60s, well-known examples include the 1992 series Highlander and the TV adaptation of Buffy the Vampire Slayer, which is regarded as a seminal work of the genre.

-Certain staples of urban-fantasy novels are also present in television shows.
+Certain staples of urban fantasy novels are also present in television shows.
 The concept of peaceful coexistence with paranormal beings is explored in the 1996 series Kindred: The Embraced, which focuses on secret vampire clans in San Francisco.
 Works such as Witchblade present the more common matter of a protagonist attempting to protect citizens.

 While urban-fantasy novels are often centered on heroines, television programs have regularly featured both genders in leading roles.
 Shows such as Beauty and the Beast, The Dresden Files, Forever Knight, Grimm, Moonlight, and Supernatural are based around male protagonists, while other programs, including Buffy the Vampire Slayer, Charmed, and Witchblade, focus largely on female protagonists.

+Video games

+While most fantasy video games take place in science fantasy or high fantasy settings, the subgenre of urban fantasy has a significant niche in the video game media market.

+Many urban fantasy video games such as Final Fantasy VII, Tokyo Xanadu, The World Ends with You series, the Shadowrun series, the Dishonored series, and the Mother series feature urban settings with magical elements.

+Urban fantasy video games often include characters from folklores and religions in modern contexts.
+Games such as The Wolf Among Us, Stray Gods, Folklore, Dark, Coffee Talk, the Megami Tensei series, the Bayonetta series, the Vampire: The Masquerade series, and the Yo-kai Watch series are heavily inspired by folklore and religion.
+Other urban fantasy video games put a modern interpretation on other fantasy media.
+The Devil May Cry series is based on Divine Comedy, and Lies of P is based on The Adventures of Pinocchio.